Apply Now arrow

 Finding out what services competitors in your area offer is relatively easy.
 It just takes some internet research.
 Take some time to dig deeper to find out how much they charge.
 This will help you determine whether you can bill enough for your services to be competitive while still earning a reasonable income.

-Select a business structure
+Select a Business Structure

-• S corps and partnerships.
-Both of these business structure types require significant paperwork to set up.
+• S Corps and Partnerships: Both of these business structure types require significant paperwork to set up.
 They also have their own tax structures, come with different restrictions, and offer unique legal protections.

-Secure a business license
+Secure a Business License

 Your state's business licensing website will provide all the information you need to apply for a license, but expect to submit basic information about your company, such as:

 Depending on the state you do business in, you may have to pay a filing and processing fee to get a license.
 Once your application is approved, check to see how long your license is valid.
-Some states require small business owners to renew their business license every few years.
+Some states require small business owners to renew their business licenses every few years.

-Create a business plan
+Create a Business Plan

 • A summary of your company